netzkontrast/mdflow/GUIDE.md

 ## 7. The Unix Filter

 **Concept:** *Standard Input (Stdin)*
-`md` automatically wraps piped input in `<stdin>` tags, allowing agents to act as filters in Unix pipes.
+Piped input is available as the `_stdin` template variable, allowing agents to act as filters in Unix pipes.

 **File:** `07-describe-changes.claude.md`